 - Final Report: Grant recipients will be required to submit a final report.
 The due date for the final report submission will be based on the project's completion timeline, normally by the end of the semester in which the project is completed.
-Note: If a final report is not submitted, the recipient forfeits the right to apply for a future WCTL Grant. - Dissemination of Results: Grant recipients must participate in either a fall or spring Teaching Innovation Roundtable hosted by WCTL near the end of each semester devoted to the academic year's grant awards.
-This panel involves offering a five-minute presentation of the results of the funding, showcasing learning innovation at UTC.
+Note: If a final report is not submitted, the recipient forfeits the right to apply for a future WCTL Grant. - Dissemination of Results: Grant recipients must participate in either a fall or spring Grant Symposium hosted by WCTL.
+The panel presentation involves offering a five-minute presentation of the results of the funding, showcasing learning innovation at UTC.
 These gatherings are typically over lunch and are open to the university through registration.